Descent into the Depths of the Earth: Plot summary

 The plot of the original modules Descent Into the Depths of the Earth and Shrine of the Kuo-Toa places a party of player characters (PCs) on the trail of the drow priestess Eclavdra through the Underdark, a vast subterranean network of interconnected caverns and tunnels, battling various creatures on their journey.

 In the last module in the preceding G-series, Hall of the Fire Giant King, the PCs were supposed to have discovered that the drow had instigated the alliance between the races of giants and their attacks on neighboring humans.
 The drow that survived the party's incursion have fled into tunnels leading deep into the earth.
-The adventurers will have arrived at the bottom of the dungeon below the cave-castle of King Snurre.
+The characters will have reached the bottom of the dungeon beneath the cave-castle of King Snurre.
 In D1 Descent Into the Depths of the Earth, the PCs seek the home of the drow by traveling through an underground world of caves and passages.
-In the tunnels, the adventurers first fight a tough drow patrol, and the next major fight is with a raiding party of mind flayers and wererats, who have halted their patrol long enough to torture their drow prisoner.
-The characters also find a grand cavern containing drow soldiers, purple worms, a lich, a clutch of undead, a giant slug, sphinxes, trolls, bugbears, troglodytes, wyverns, and fungi.
+In the tunnels, the characters first major fight is against a well-armed drow patrol, and the next is against a raiding party composed of mind flayers and wererats, who are torturing a drow that they captured while patrolling.
+The characters also find a grand cavern populated by drow soldiers, purple worms, a lich, a group of undead, a giant slug, sphinxes, trolls, bugbears, troglodytes, wyverns, and fungi.